TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-03 Protocols.md

 # NTW-03 Protocols
 With this excercise I learned what  protocols are and how the different protocols are used on every layer of the OSI stack.
+I also learned who determines the protocols and what is needed to introduce one of your own.
+And finally I learned how to install wireshark on my local computer and capture a bit of network data.

 ## Key terminology
 - Network protocol: A network protocol is an established set of rules that determine how data is transmitted between different devices in the same network.
+- Wireshark: Wireshark is the world’s foremost and widely-used network protocol analyzer.
+It lets you see what’s happening on your network at a microscopic level and is the de facto (and often de jure) standard across many commercial and non-profit enterprises, government agencies, and educational institutions.
 - Ethernet (IEEE 802.2) protocol: the specification for Ethernet network media.
 - Token Ring:
 - RS-232: The specification for standard pin connectors.